-Ruth’s Chris Steakhouse, the world’s largest fine diningwant to dress up for this ribeye that’s sizzling on a 500 degree Fahrenheit plate
+Where to go when you want to dress up for a ribeye that’s sizzling on a 500-degree Fahrenheit plate

 If you want to feel like Manila dining is back in full force, go to Ruth’s Chris.